1 – Call us…or we will call you!

 Expectation: My legs and buns will look phenomenal by the end of the term.

-Cultural difference: there are no screens or AC (usually).
+Cultural difference: there are no screens and AC is limited.

 Expectation: I will be hot and will become mosquito bait.